Skip to content

 Māoriland Filmmakers Residence

-The first residence of its kind for New Zealand, the Māoriland Filmmakers’ Residency will host international and national Indigenous artists for up to three months at the Māoriland Hub in Ōtaki.
+The first residence of its kind for New Zealand, the Māoriland Filmmakers’ Residency hosts international and national Indigenous artists for up to three months at the Māoriland Hub in Ōtaki.

 Leah Purcell - Creative Director - Oombarra Productions - 2022 copy